darelabs/ipay-ghana-woocommerce/readme.txt

 == Upgrade Notice ==

-= 1.0.7 =
+= 1.0.8 =
-1.0.7 is a minor update.
-Normalisation of status and support for payment notification.
+1.0.8 is a minor update.
+Validation of method and data integrity check.